 a) A report to the membership presenting guidelines to assist Member States in resolving similar problems faced by regulatory bodies.

-b) The report will provide regulatory authorities with guidelines on methods for raising the awareness of populations along with best practices based on countries' experience in the matter.
+b) Workshops and seminars for the purpose of sharing experiences on the establishment of limits for maximum exposure to non-ionizing electromagnetic radiation from radio base stations.

 4 Timing